 What should I expect on my first visit?

-The initial visit takes about an hour and a half to allow time for a full intake, diagnosis, and treatment.
+The initial visit takes about an hour and fifteen to allow time for a full intake, diagnosis, and treatment.
 You will share why you're seeking treatment and any relevant medical history.
-I will listen to your pulse at the radial artery, check the tongue and hara (abdomen), palpate along the spine, and ask questions about your daily experience to verify any imbalances I find and get a clear picture of the root of any illnesses.
+I will listen to your pulse at the radial artery, check the tongue and hara (abdomen), palpate along the spine, and ask questions about your daily experience to verify any imbalances I find and to get a clear picture of the root of any illnesses.
 I will share my findings and offer some practical daily self care techniques.

 Depending on what you need and are open to, treatment may include: